-Winning out in distributed publishing requires solid evaluation of how each platform contributes to your goals as a publisher.
+Thriving in distributed publishing requires a solid evaluation of how your distribution platforms contribute to your goals.
 Naturally, digging into data is key to understanding if your approach is working and how to build further growth.
-With this in mind we asked Barney Perkins, our Data Analyst, to guide us through an in-depth look at Apple News analytics.
+With this in mind, we asked Barney Perkins, our Data Analyst, to guide us through an in-depth look at Apple News analytics.

 Apple’s commitment to preserving user privacy means integration with Google Analytics isn’t possible.
 Analysis takes place within Apple’s own analytics dashboard or by manually downloading data for use in systems like Data Studio.

 Let’s look at some of the key metrics we monitor within Apple News.